MGNute/stamps_2024_assembly_tutorial/binning_validation.md

 # Run semibin2 on the files
 SemiBin2 single_easy_bin -t 15 -i $contigs -b $bam_sorted --environment ocean -o ~/results/semibin2_output
 ```
-And now we can compare our new bins with our old bins (from metabat) using the coverm script again.
-Make sure to change the variable name to the new binner.
+#### Challenge: Try to get these new bins analyzed with checkm2 and coverm by adapting the above scripts
+This will allow us to compare the binning tools

 Now we can run MetaBAT2.
 First we'll make a specific directory for the output, though we're going to use a variable containing an absolute path this time to do it: